jzyee/Fed_Learning_Plus/README.md

 ## Introduction

-This repository is the implementation of the following paper: FCIL
+This repository implements Federated Learning for Incremental Learning with an extensible factory-style architecture, enabling seamless integration and ablation of diverse components to replicate and extend the results of the GLFC framework with a focus on running a resource-constrained experiments to identify the effectiveness of FCIL methods in a resource constrained environment.

 ## Table of Contents